 Dignity of risk is a concept often referred to in aged care.
 It means that older people have the right to make decisions about their care and services, even if these decisions involve some element of risk.
-The ACQSC provides more information about dignity of risk; see What is dignity of risk? consumer resources and What is dignity of risk? (video).
+The ACQSC provides more information about dignity of risk; see What is dignity of risk? (video).